drewjcooper/EntityFramework.Docs/entity-framework/ef6/using/saving/disconnected-entities/entity-framework-self-tracking-entities-walkthrough.md

 ms.prod: "entity-framework"
 ms.author: divega
 ms.manager: avickers
 ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: b21207c9-1d95-4aa3-ae05-bc5fe300dab0
 caps.latest.revision: 3
 ---
 # Entity Framework Self-Tracking Entities Walkthrough
+> [!IMPORTANT]
+> The self-tracking entities templates is not recommended for new applications.
+If your application requires working with disconnected graphs of entities, consider other alternatives such as [Trackable Entities](http://trackableentities.github.io/) or writing custom code using the low-level change tracking APIs.

 This walkthrough demonstrates the scenario in which a Windows Communication Foundation (WCF) service exposes an operation that returns an entity graph.
 Next, a client application manipulates that graph and submits the modifications to a service operation that validates and saves the updates to a database using Entity Framework.

 Before completing this walkthrough make sure you read the [Self-Tracking Entities](../ef6/entity-framework-self-tracking-entities.md) page.